peteroupc/peteroupc.github.io/graphics.md

 As with the rest of this open-source article, [**comments on this specification**](https://www.reddit.com/r/retrogamedev/comments/1rl36fo/pre2000_computer_graphics_for_modern_video_games/) are welcome.
 But most useful would be comments that improve or refine the specification to fit the graphics abilities of pre-2000 video games.

-A comment is useful here if, for example, it gives _measurements_ (or references to other works that make such measurements) on the graphics capabilities (for example, polygons shown each frame, average frame rate, memory use, sprite count, etc.) actually achieved by games released in 1999 and earlier (or released in, say, 1994 or earlier) for home computers or game consoles.
+A comment is useful here if, for example, it gives _measurements_ (or references to other works that make such measurements) on the graphics capabilities (for example, polygons shown each frame, average frame rate, memory use, sprite count, etc.) actually achieved by video games released in 1999 and earlier (or released in, say, 1994 or earlier) for home computers or game consoles.
 (I repeat: _measurements_, not inferences or guesses from screenshots or videos.)

 This includes statements like the following, with references or measurements:

 - "Game X shows up to Y polygons at a time at Z frames per second and screen resolution W".[^56]
 - "Scenes in game X have Y triangles on average".
 - "Game X uses a fixed palette of Y colors".
+- "Game X shows no more than 256 simultaneous colors".
 - "Game X uses Y bytes of memory while running on Windows 98".
 - "Game X shows up to Y sprites at a time" (for 2-D games such as those built using the tool Director, then by Macromedia).
 - "Game X shows up to Y sprites at a time at screen resolution Z".